 Gap insurance is for those taking out auto loans, especially with very little down.
 But it’s not for everyone.
-Here are some examples of situations when you don’t need gap car insurance:
+Here are some examples of situations when you don’t need guaranteed asset protection:

-- You’ve paid off most of the car loan and now owe less than the market value
+- You’ve paid off most of the loan and now owe less than the market value

 - If your car gets totaled, you can afford to take the financial hit

-- You drive a beater or low value car
+- You drive a beater or low-value vehicle

-There are several ways to add gap insurance to your policy.
-When you’re financing or leasing a vehicle, the dealer may try to sell you gap.
+There are several ways to add gap to your policy.
+When you’re financing or leasing a vehicle, the dealer may try to sell it to you.
 However, think twice before accepting.
-Dealerships charge more than insurance companies.
-You’re better off talking to your insurance agent.
+Dealerships usually charge more than insurers.
+In most cases, you’re better off talking to your agent.

-Gap insurance only adds about $20-40 a year to your policy.
-This is way too cheap to pass up on if you have a loan.
-Even so, prices do vary from insurance company to insurance company.
-So, you should shop around and compare quotes from each insurer.
+Gap only adds about $20-40 a year to your policy.
+This is way too cheap to pass up if you have a loan.
+Even so, prices do vary by company.
+So, you should shop around and compare rates from each insurer.
 That way, you can find the best possible deal.

-Costs also vary slightly depending on several rate factors including:
+Gap costs also vary slightly depending on several rate factors, including: